Asylum Chapel is licensed by Southwark Council for weddings and civil ceremonies.

 The Chapel is a ceremony only venue, so you are welcome to have a toast and some canapés after your service but no sit down meal, buffet or food trucks; your full reception would need to be taken offsite.

-For further information on hiring Asylum Chapel as a wedding venue or to request a brochure or book a visit please click here.
+For further information on hiring Asylum Chapel as a wedding venue or to request a brochure with pricing and packages, or book a visit please click here.